Press-fit plumbing

 - Leaks and pipe repairs

-- Replacing isolation valves
+- Replacing isolation valves and stop taps

 - Radiator valve (TRV) swaps

-- Properties where hot works are risky
+- Properties where hot works carry risk

-- Jobs where neatness matters
+- Jobs where a clean finish matters

 Not always suitable